BoringBoredom/PC-Optimization-Hub/README.md

     - [Fujitsu guide](https://sp.ts.fujitsu.com/dmsp/Publications/public/wp-bios-settings-primergy-ww-en.pdf)
     - [r0ach's guide](https://www.overclock.net/threads/gaming-and-mouse-response-bios-optimization-guide-for-modern-pc-hardware.1433882/)
 # Hardware clocking
-  - I called this category *clocking* rather than *overclocking* because in the end all you do is run your silicon at its safe capabilities (which may not always be *over*clocking due to temperatures, for example).
+  - I called this category *clocking* rather than *overclocking* because in the end all you do is run your silicon at its safe capabilities (which may not always be *over*clocking due to temperature, for example).
   - [General Intel Lake clocking information](https://youtu.be/WK5Md-90XHQ)
   - [Core](https://youtu.be/WK5Md-90XHQ?t=851), [Uncore and RAM](https://youtu.be/WK5Md-90XHQ?t=1116) affect each other's stability, hence there is no definitive order.
   - ## CPU
     - Download the bootable version of [Linpack Xtreme](https://www.techpowerup.com/download/linpack-xtreme/) and mount it to a USB stick.
     - Adjust [LLC and VRM switching frequency](https://elmorlabs.com/index.php/2019-09-05/vrm-load-line-visualized/).
     - Boot into Linpack and stress test for a few minutes.
-    - Monitor your temperatures and make sure you are below 80°C.
+    - Monitor the temperature and make sure you are below 80°C.
     - Continue raising both All Core and Uncore by 100 MHz and do quick stress tests.
-Eventually, you will encounter either instability or temperatures above 80°C.
+Eventually, you will encounter either instability or temperature above 80°C.
-    - If temperatures are too high, you can try lowering VCORE (P = I x V).
+    - If the temperature is too high, you can try lowering VCORE (P = I x V).
     - If you encounter instability, lower All Core and Uncore by 100 MHz and continue raising All Core from now on.
     - Ultimately, stress test for 2-4h to maximize long-term stability.
   - ## RAM